rust-stuco/lectures/week5/errors_traits.md

 * `panic!`
 * `break`
 * `continue`
-* Everything that doesn't return a value - typically related to control flow
+* Everything that doesn't return a value (typically related to control flow)
     * `print!` and `assert!` return `()`, so they don't use `!`